-It is proposed for the fifth year of our local CTR scheme (2017/18) that no major changes are made to the scheme that was first introduced on the 1st April 2013.
-This ensures that residents of the District continue to remain largely unaffected by the introduction of local schemes in comparison to the previous national council tax benefits scheme that was in operation until the 31st March 2013.
-This proposed scheme is applicable from the 1st April 2017 to 31st March 2018, although the Council may choose to extend it further.
+For working age claims that are not in receipt of UC the Council intends to make some minor amendments to the CTR scheme rules that have existed in previous years of CTR.
+These amendments will bring the scheme in line with changes that have been introduced to the Housing Benefit Scheme.
+Both the banded scheme for UC and the maintenance of the CTR scheme for other working age cases are intended to ensure that residents of the district continue to remain largely unaffected by the introduction of local schemes in comparison to the previous national CTB scheme that was in operation until the 31 March 2013.
+This scheme is applicable from the 1 April 2018 to 31 March 2019, although the Council may choose to extend it further.

 This scheme will continue to protect working age and pension age claimants who are in receipt of war widows, war widowers or war disablement pensions.
 As in previous years the Council's CTR scheme will disregard these incomes in full when calculating entitlement.
-Incentives to work will also remain in a number of ways: through a series of earned income disregards; the taper for removing support and extended payments for those entering work.